 We maintain a wide network of contacts in the major firms of City solicitors and at the Bar, and a number of college prizes are also offered to Trinity law students.

 The three-year Oxford Law course comprises ten core subjects and two optional subjects.
 The syllabus is the same at every College.
 Tutorial teaching for the optional subjects is organized by the Law Faculty, while in the core subjects Trinity normally provides tuition within the College, or in a college with which we have longstanding exchanges.
 This ensures continuity in our students’ teaching.
 By allowing them to build up a good relationship with tutors, it helps them get the most out of their course.
 Our students in both the BA and the BCL graduate course achieve very good results.
-In 2017, all three of our BCL students achieved Distinctions.
+In 2017 and 2018, all of our BCL students achieved Distinctions.

 Trinity also has a very strong record in the four-year course Law with Law Studies in Europe.
 (Again, the syllabus is the same at every College.)
 Most years, one or more Trinity law students will spend their third year studying abroad.